DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/notes/hosting.md

 Quartz is designed to be effortless to deploy.
 If you forked and cloned Quartz directly from the repository, everything should already be good to go!
 You can head to `<YOUR-GITHUB-USERNAME.github.io/quartz` to see it live.

 ### Enable GitHub Actions
-By default, GitHub disables workflows from running automatically on Forked Repostories.
+By default, GitHub disables workflows from running automatically on Forked Repositories.
 Head to the 'Actions' tab of your forked repository and Enable Workflows to setup deploying your Quartz site!

 ![Enable GitHub Actions](/notes/images/github-actions.png)*Enable GitHub Actions*